mikeal/dagdb/docs/README.md

 DagDB is a flexible database for distributed applications.

 It can store JSON, binary, and even streams of binary.
-You can nest these values withn each other or create links between pieces of data for efficiency and de-duplication.
+You can nest these values within each other or create links between pieces of data for efficiency and de-duplication.
 You can even nest databases inside of other databases.
 This gives you the flexibility to assemble incredibly large and efficient graphs of information while